Lidl

+Lidl (LEE-dəl, [ˈliːdl̩]) is a trademark, used by two German international discount supermarket chains that operates over 12,650 stores.
+The LD Stiftung operates the stores in Germany and the Lidl Stiftung & Co.
+KG in 30 other countries.
+LD Stiftung is headquartered in Bad Wimpfen and the Lidl Stiftung & Co.
+KG in Neckarsulm, both in the state of Baden-Württemberg.
+Both sister companies belong to the Schwarz Group, which also includes hypermarket chain Kaufland.

-Lidl is the chief competitor of the similar German discount chain Aldi in several markets.
-There are Lidl stores in every member state of the European Union as well as in Serbia, Switzerland, the United Kingdom and the United States.
+Lidl is the chief competitor of the German discount chain Aldi in several markets.

 History

-In 1932, Josef Schwarz became a partner in Südfrüchte Großhandlung Lidl & Co., a fruit wholesaler, and he developed the company into a general food wholesaler.
+In 1930, Josef Schwarz became a partner in a company based in Heilbronn named Südfrüchte Großhandlung Lidl & Co. which had been established by Anton Lidl since at least 1858 under the name A.Lidl & Cie specialising in the sale of exotic fruits.
+Schwarz renamed the company Lidl & Schwarz KG and expanded into a food wholesaler.

-In 1977, under his son Dieter Schwarz, the Schwarz-Gruppe began to focus on discount markets, larger supermarkets, and cash and carry wholesale markets.
+In 1977, under his son Dieter Schwarz, the Schwarz Group began to focus on discount markets, larger supermarkets, and cash and carry wholesale markets.
 Dieter did not want to use the name Schwarz-Markt (literally "black market") and wanted to use the name of his father's former business partner, A. Lidl, but legal reasons prevented him from using that name for his discount stores.
 When he discovered a newspaper article about a painter and retired schoolteacher Ludwig Lidl, he bought the rights to the name from him for 1,000 German marks.

-Lidl is part of the Schwarz Group, the fifth-largest retailer in the world with sales of €104.3 billion (2018).
+The Lidl trademark and the two sister companies are part of the Schwarz Group, the fifth-largest retailer in the world with sales of €104.3 billion (2018).

 The first Lidl discount store was opened in 1973, copying the Aldi concept.
 Schwarz rigorously removed merchandise that did not sell from the shelves, and cut costs by keeping the size of the retail outlets as small as possible.
 By 1977, the Lidl chain comprised 33 discount stores.

 Lidl opened its first UK store in 1994.
-Its grocery market share in the UK was 5.9% in 2019.
+Its grocery market share in the UK was 8.1% in June 2025.